 Update Lighting Power Densities

-This measure updates indoor lighting power densities (LPDs) and wattage calculations.
+This measure updates indoor LPDs and wattage calculations.
 The updates to interior LPDs are driven by the following factors:

 - Ongoing LED technology advancement and improved integration into luminaires, including efficacy degradation for high CRI sources, lower lamp lumen depreciation factors over the expected effective luminaire life and improved optical control and optical efficiency.